immutant/feature-demo/README.md

 Once at a prompt, try `(demo.web/-main)`

-## from a jar
+## From a jar

 Create an uberjar and run it

     $ lein uberjar
     $ java -jar target/demo-0.2.0-SNAPSHOT-standalone.jar

-## in wildfly
+## In WildFly

-WildFly is installed by downloading and unpacking an archive.
+[WildFly](http://wildfly.org) is installed by downloading and unpacking an archive.
 We'll just stick it in the project dir for now.

     $ wget http://download.jboss.org/wildfly/8.1.0.Final/wildfly-8.1.0.Final.zip
     $ unzip wildfly-8.1.0.Final.zip